muratk3n/thirdwave/en/README.md

 ---

-So many things are theft in con jargon.. what else..?
+Lota things are theft in con jargon..
 Taxation is theft too right?

 ---